-Nature in and around Jerusalem serves as a sanctuary of calm and tranquillity in a city most often associated with ancient cobblestone streets, bustling markets and religious sites.
-A visit to its forests, national parks and botanical gardens is a perfect complement to any trip to the Holy City.
+Jerusalem may most often be associated with ancient cobblestone streets, bustling markets and religious sites, but there’s also lots of room for calm and tranquillity.
+A visit to nearby forests, national parks and botanical gardens is always a perfect complement to the busyness of the Holy City.

-This sprawling, mountainous forest is an inextricable part of the Holy City’s fabric and history.
-The stones of the Holy Temple and Western Wall were quarried from this forest and numerous ancient artefacts have been found within its confines.
-Planted in 1948, shortly after Israel’s establishment, the forest is situated between Yad Vashem, the Holocaust Museum, and Mount Herzl, Israel’s military cemetery.
-An amazing variety of trees, flowers and wildlife (roaming gazelles are a common sight), as well as excellent hiking and cycling trails, make this one of the city’s best outdoor experiences.
+This mountainous forest is a central part of the fabric and history of the Holy City.
+The stones of the Holy Temple and Western Wall were quarried from this forest, and numerous ancient artefacts have been found within the confines.
+Planted in 1948, shortly after the establishment of Israel, the forest is situated between Holocaust memorial Yad Vashem and Mount Herzl, the national military cemetery of Israel.
+An amazing variety of trees, flowers and wildlife (roaming gazelles are a common sight), as well as excellent hiking and cycling trails, make this one of the best outdoor experiences around.

-On the southern edge of the Hebrew University’s Givat Ram campus, this 30-acre garden is home to some 10,000 species of plants from all over the world (the largest collection in Israel), including the world’s largest collection of bonsai trees.
+On the southern edge of the Givat Ram campus at Hebrew University, this 30-acre garden is home to some 10,000 species of plant from all over the world.
+That makes it the biggest collection of flora in Israel; it also has the largest amount of bonsai trees worldwide.
 Tours are available, and the garden has a café overlooking its lake.

-This is a beautiful spot close to the Knesset (Israel’s parliament) and the world-renowned Israel Museum.
-With about 400 varieties of roses and 15,000 rose bushes, and a pond with aquatic plants, this is one of the most picturesque gardens in the city.
-The best time to visit is between April and May when the roses are in full bloom and the weather is perfect for a picnic and for unwinding with a book.
+This beautiful spot is close to the Knesset (the Israeli parliament) and the world-renowned Israel Museum.
+It’s home to 400 varieties of rose, not to mention 15,000 bushes and a pond teeming with aquatic plants, so make sure you visit in April or May when the flowers are in full bloom.
+Plus, around then the weather will be perfect for a picnic and unwinding with a book.

 Nestled just 10 minutes outside of Jerusalem, Ein Hemed is a national park and nature reserve.
-Its most popular attractions include its streams and dams, an original structure from the Crusades and shaded picnic areas.
-It’s the perfect place for a morning stroll before heading to the nearby village of Abu Ghosh, home of some of the best hummus in Israel.
+The most popular attractions there include the streams and dams, as well as the shaded picnic areas.
+It’s the perfect place for a morning stroll before heading to the nearby village of Abu Ghosh, home to the best hummus in Israel.
 An entrance fee is required to enter the park.